CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/question-service/README.md

 # Question Service API Guide

+This directory contains a [postman collection](./Question-Service%20API.postman_collection.json) for the Question Service API.

 ## Create Question

 - This endpoint allows you to add a new question to the database.